-School is out.
-Sleeping in happen more often in your house.
-Kids may be going to day camps or you will have vacations booked.
+School is out, summer is in.
+That means lazy days, lake days, work days, no day the same maybe–especially if you’re on vacation and trying back into the groove.
+Sleeping in happens more often during summer.
+Kids may be going to day camps or you might have vacation plans.
 Bottom line: your routine is about to change.
-And that could mean death for the most vulnerable members of your family.
+And that could mean tragedy for the most vulnerable members of your family.

 According to a new report published by the National Safety Council on June 6, 2018, 37 children die from being left in hot cars each year on average, and body temperature has a lot to do with it.
 Children’s bodies heat up much faster than adults’ do, according to the researchers, and children’s internal organs begin to shut down once their core body temperature reaches 104 degrees.